jakevdp/nfft/README.md

 of the result.
 In the current implementation, memory requirements scale as approximately  *O[N + M log(1/ϵ)]*.

-## Comparison to pynfft
+### Comparison to pynfft

 Another option for computing the NFFT in Python is to use the [pynfft](https://github.com/ghisvail/pyNFFT/) package, which provides a Python wrapper to the C library referenced in the above paper.

-The advantage of ``pynfft`` is that it provides a more complete set of routines, including multi-dimensional NFFTs and various computing strategies.
+The advantage of ``pynfft`` is that, compared to ``nfft``, it provides a more complete set of routines, including multi-dimensional NFFTs, several related extensions, and a range of computing strategies.

 The disadvantage is that ``pynfft`` is GPL-licensed (and thus can't be used in much of the more permissively licensed Python scientific world), and has